 To effectively use a stun gun, you must be in direct contact with the victim.
 The weapon does not shoot out a probe like a taser.
 Typically, two of the prongs from a stun gun carry an electric arc between them that is visible to the naked eye.

 Tasers have caused deaths in people with heart conditions and other illnesses like diabetes.
 However, less than 1 percent of tased people end up injured, ABC News reported.
-If you were arrested for carrying a stun gun, Maryland criminal defense attorney Randolph Rice can help.
+If you were arrested for carrying a stun gun, Baltimore criminal defense attorney Randolph Rice can help.